Maintainer(s): Cayle Sharrock

 We can't have fast, cheap digital assets and also highly secure and decentralized currency tokens on a single system.

-Tari overcomes this constraint by building three layers:
+Tari overcomes this constraint by building two layers:

 - A base layer that provides a public ledger of Tari coin transactions, secured by PoW to maximize security.

-- A DAN consisting of multiple independent side-chains that each manage the state of digital assets.
-It is very fast and cheap, at the expense of decentralization.
+- A DAN consisting of multiple independent side-chains that each manage the state of a digital asset.
+They are typically very fast and cheap, at the expense of decentralization.

 If required, the digital assets layer can refer back to the base layer to temporarily give up speed in exchange for increased security.
-This fallback is used to resolve consensus issues on the digital assets layer that may crop up from time to time as a result of the lower degree of decentralization.
+These commitments allow token owners to make attestations based on their asset state without relying completely on the side-chain infrastructure.

 Refer to RFC-0100/BaseLayer for more detail.

 The Tari base layer has the following primary features: